-Maybe you have already heard of TikTok, and maybe you have also heard of the new video format on YouTube called YouTube Shorts that aims to take on TikTok.
+Maybe you have already heard of TikTok, and perhaps you have also heard of the new video format on YouTube called YouTube Shorts that aims to take on TikTok.

-But which of the two is better?
+But how to use them, and which of the two is better?
 And more importantly, which are more suitable for real estate marketing?

-You will learn what TikTok and YouTube Shorts are, important statistics, and marketing key performance indicators, which type of content marketing is working on each of the platforms, and how you can advertise on both of them.
+You will learn what TikTok and YouTube Shorts are, important statistics, marketing key performance indicators, which type of content marketing is working on each platform, and how you can advertise on both.

-I will give you the pros and cons and compare them directly, so you can make your own decision.
+I will give you the pros and cons and compare them directly to make your own decision.

-But a little spoiler right at the beginning: to me, there is only one winner at the moment when it comes to real estate marketing (it’s YouTube Shorts).
+But a minor spoiler right at the beginning: to me, there is only one winner at the moment when it comes to real estate marketing (it’s YouTube Shorts).

 But that’s just me.

 It is not associated with the Spanish Netflix comedy called Toc Toc.

 In this comedy, many people with psychological issues and mental health conditions have to wait in a doctor’s office, trying to get along with each other for the time being.

 Although some videos you may find on TikTok may indicate that psychological help wouldn’t necessarily be a bad idea.